Workers' comp insurance: When is someone a contractor?

-Usually when we write about Workers' Comp audits and lawsuits, it's because employers either purposefully or inadvertently misclassified an employee as an independent contractor.
+Usually when we write about workers' compensation audits and lawsuits, it's because employers either purposefully or inadvertently misclassified an employee as an independent contractor.
 But now the tables have turned in a New Jersey case involving a horse trainer.

 Here are several other factors that helped the court decide Perry is self-employed: